versionone/vue/components/analytics/docs/docs/01-custom-components.md

 ## Enabling Analytics with Custom Components

-Analytics events can also be configured and fired for any, non-verdigris, component.
-As an example, we will create a `SaveButton` component that is not using the verdigris `Button` component.
+Analytics events can also be configured and fired for any, non-versionone-ui, component.
+As an example, we will create a `SaveButton` component that is not using the versionone-ui `Button` component.

-Given a custom, non-verdigris component:
+Given a custom, non-versionone-ui component:

 ```javascript
 const SaveButton = ({ onClick }) => {